Updated: Sep 12, 2022

 Gather the ingredients you plan to use, include an assortment of vegetables, tofu, and noodles, or serve over rice.
 I made a video posted on You Tube with Sheri Di Maris on Nabe Cooking, where we demonstrated how to use a variety of ingredients.
 It was outside at a winery and we both had wind-blown hair.

-Many chefs make a Dashi broth first as the foundation liquid base to the Nabe.
+Many chefs make Dashi broth first as the foundation liquid base to the Nabe.
 This can be achieved by using a combination of Kombu Kelp Sea vegetable and Bonita flakes.
 Variations of Kombu Dashi recipes will be included, including suggestions for vegans who do not want to use the fish flakes.
 This Nabe recipe can be for two to four people, depending on if you want to have leftovers.

 There is so much information about the new 100+year taste Umani, which is the fifth taste, created through making Dashi, the broth using kombu and katsu Bushi.
-I won't spend too much time about Umani because there is so much information on the internet about this savory taste.
+I won't spend too much time on Umani because there is so much information on the internet about this savory taste.
 You can take the time to learn all about it.
 When I worked with Sensei N. Muramoto, he claimed there is another taste, a sixth taste, a combination of green tea and dried persimmons.
 I did experience this taste and I agree it is a taste I have never tasted before and nothing quite like it.
 Back on the subject, this flavor and taste of umami is fundamental as a base to so many dishes.

 It is a simple broth to make yet very exact in the preparation.
 It is important to follow the guidelines accordingly.